- About Dining Areas

 Adding Tables and Seats

-The Table Configuration Grid section (screenshot below) is where you enter the tables and seats for the dining area.
+- In the Table Configuration Grid section (screenshot below) is where you enter the tables and seats for the dining area.
 Each row consists of the following fields:

 - Table - enter the table number or name.